yehia67/documentation/iri/0.1/references/api-reference.md

 ## checkConsistency

-Checks the consistency of transactions.
-Returns false if any of the following statements are true:
+Check the consistency of transactions.
+A consistent transaction is one where the following statements are true:
-* The transaction is missing a reference transaction
+* The transaction isn't missing a reference transaction
-* The transaction's bundle is invalid
+* The transaction's bundle is valid
-* The transactions references are invalid
+* The transaction's reference transactions are valid

 ### Parameters